Reviews of There Will Be Blood

 Daniel Day-Lewis: Daniel Plainview

-Now finally onto my review itself.
-The whole film begins with a form of genius that i have not seen for an age, that bears similarities to Stanley Kubrick's work and 2001:A Space odyssey.
+The whole film begins with a form of genius that I have not seen for an age, that bears similarities to Stanley Kubrick's work and 2001:A Space odyssey.
 I know of no-one else with this unique link from this film which I've hit the nail on the head.

 It begins with no dialogue and hauntingly awesome music that impacted my senses.
 The effect throughout the film of the music composition and score had the same mesmerizing hold on me.

-A scene that stays with me is that touching image of Daniel with his son and the baby looks up and touches his face and bristly mustache his is touching, truly beautiful.
+A scene that stays with me is that touching image of Daniel with his son and the baby looks up and touches his face, his bristly mustache and you truly feel he is the guardian of this child, truly beautiful.

 Also was crying at the final montage with his son that will make your heart feel weighty while hitting home, pummeling you into a state of disbelief.